moneykit/examples/create_link/README.md

 The backend is responsible for generating a Link Session which is used to initialize the frontend MoneyKit Connect SDK.
 It is also responsible for exchanging the Connect SDK response for a `link_id`.
-With this `link_id` the backend is able to fetch data such as accounts and disconnect the link.
+With this `link_id` the backend is able to fetch data such as accounts and delete the link.

 ## Getting started